HimadriChakra12/sxbv/Readme.md

-# sxbv — fork with annotation tools
+# boi — a fully intact book viewer

 ## Packaging note
 `include/poppler-src/` was stripped out of this zip to keep it small.